 For the Pie Crust

-Test the doneness of the pumpkin pie with a knife inserted in the center.
-If it comes out clean, the pie is ready.
+- Test the doneness of the pumpkin pie with a knife inserted in the center.
+If it comes out clean, the pie is done.

-Remove from oven and place on a cooling rack for about an hour.
+- Remove from oven and place on cooling racks for about an hour before serving.

 - Cut and serve.
 Add a dollop of whipped cream, if you’d like.
 Enjoy!